 Please call and email your local public officials.
 Our agreement of sale is not contingent on a zoning change, and your support is important if we are to build this Town Center.

-We look forward to your support on May 21 at Cardinal O'Hara High School.
+We look forward to your support on May 21 at Marple Newtown High School.

 This land has significant development value based on current zoning.
 So, we would say that is highly unlikely.
 The only way to permanently extinguish private property rights is through public ownership, which is what this plan proposes.
 And it does so with no tax increases to pay for it.